 11. Visit the Studio Ghibli Museum in Mitaka

 Studio Ghibli is the animation studio behind world-famous movies like Princess Mononoke, Howl’s Moving Castle, Spirited Away, and My Neighbor Totoro.
 Led by famous director Hayao Miyazaki, Studio Ghibli’s charming, lovable characters, are some of the most well-known characters in Japanese pop culture.
-Especially for movie and anime buffs, visiting the Studio Ghibli Museum is a no-brainer Tokyo bucket list item.
+Especially for movie and anime buffs, visiting the Studio Ghibli Museum is a no-brainer thing to do in Tokyo.

 Give Kiki, Totoro, Ponyo, and Chihiro a visit at the Studio Ghibli Museum, which contains special animation exhibits, a rotating special exhibit, a large gift shop, and a cafe.
 Short Studio Ghibli movies are shown in the theater room here, that are exclusive to the museum too!